Was Ed Gein a Cannibal? Did He Give Human Meat to His Neighbours?

 Netflix’s ‘Monster: The Ed Gein Story’ tells the harrowing true story of Ed Gein and his crimes.
-The eight-episode season gives us an insight into his origins, starting with his situation at home and how his deeply sheltered upbringing may have led him to do the things he did.
+The eight-episode season offers insight into his origins, beginning with his situation at home and exploring how his deeply sheltered upbringing may have influenced his actions.
 With each chapter, a new detail of his crime emerges, enough to send a shiver down one’s spine.
 The scale of his actions also makes one wonder how far he may have gone in his deeply disturbing crimes.
-His obsession with dead bodies is a major part of the plot, and at one point, it is insinuated that he may have brought human meat to the dinner table.
+His obsession with dead bodies is a significant part of the plot, and at one point, it is insinuated that he may have brought human meat to the dinner table.
 SPOILERS AHEAD.

 Ed Gein’s Cannibalism is Entirely Conjectural